-demonstrate appropriate efforts to ensure fully informed understanding of the implications of participation.
+Are they patients? demonstrate appropriate efforts to ensure fully informed understanding of the implications of participation.
 Describe the procedures to ensure welfare of the child / minor.
-Are they patients?
-Details on the nature of disease / condition / disability.
+Details on the nature Documents of disease / condition / disability.
 Details on recruitment, inclusion and exclusion criteria and informed consent procedures.
-Details on policy for incidental findings.
-Documents as above.
+Details on policy for incidental findings. as above.
 Are they healthy volunteers for medical studies?
 Information as above Copies of relevant Ethical Approvals. physic your research involve cal interventions on the participants?
 YES NO If YES: Does it involve invasive techniques (e.g. collection of human cells or tissues, surgical or medical interventions, invasive studies on the brain, TMS etc.)?
 Risk assessment for each technique and as a whole Copies of relevant Ethical Approvals.
 Does it involve collection of biological samples?
 Details on the type of samples to be collected.
 Details on procedures for collection of biological samples.
-Copies of relevant Ethical Approvals. please r research involves processe also complete the section ection 4.
-"Prot on 3: HUMAN CELLS / TISS your research involve n cells or tissues?
+Copies of relevant Ethical Approvals. please If your research involves processing of genetic information, please also complete the section "Protection of Personal Data" i.e. Section 4. on 3: HUMAN CELLS / TISS your research involve n cells or tissues?
 (Other rom YES NO Information to be provided in one of the subcategories below: Documents to be